Come December 25th, cries of ‘Santa’s been’ will be echoing up and down the country.

 If you need to visit a household waste recycling centre, check opening hours and find out if a booking process is currently in place.

 Make space in your wheelie bins by recycling everything that you can, flattening cardboard and squashing plastics and metals.

-If you’re heading out to the shops bring reusable shopping bags and reusable face masks.
+If you’re heading out to the shops bring reusable shopping bags and reusable face coverings.
 Opt for rechargeable batteries rather than disposable batteries in toys.

 After Christmas, donate, sell or regift any unwanted gifts.
 Don’t let perfectly good items go to waste.

 When it comes to paper, if you can scrunch it and it stays scrunched you can recycle it (after removing any ribbons sticky tape or gift tags).
 And don’t forget about the wrapping paper tubes as they can also be recycled.

 Meanwhile, gift bags, boxes and wrapping paper are easy to reuse.
 Just unwrap carefully, remove tape and tags, and keep them to give to different friends or family next year – no-one will ever know!

 Glitter is a microplastic and can’t be recycled so try to avoid it, along with foil and sparkles, on Christmas cards and wrapping paper.